Bill Tapp: The Cattle King

-Tapp's empire began under a bough shed at Mayvale Bore with a sign swinging off a post saying "COCKRAG DOWNS.'
+Tapp's empire at Killarney Station began under a bough shed at Mayvale Bore with a sign swinging off a post saying "COCKRAG DOWNS' (Toni Tapp Coutts states that 'Cockrag' means "broken down and uncared for").
 His first stock camp consisted of brothers Jim Forscutt and Boko Forscutt, Joey and Alfie Russell, and Kenny Wesley.
 He worked tirelessly, mustering and building fences to contain the wild cattle.
 They lived on salted beef and black tea.

-Tapp met his future wife June Clements (née Forscutt), a divorcee with three small children Toni, Billy and Shing, while staying at her mother's house in Katherine.
+Tapp met his future wife June Clements (née Forscutt), a divorcee with three small children Billy, Shing and Toni (Toni Tapp Coutts: who would later become his biographer), while staying at her mother's house in Katherine.
 After their first meeting, Tapp stated that he wanted to marry her.
 The courtship was short and sweet and June soon found herself out at Killarney Station living under a bough shed, a structure made from four tree posts with fencing wire slung across the top and branches thrown over to make shade.
 The bough shed was the kitchen, the office and doctors surgery.
 On 2 August 1962, Tapp wrote in his diary, 'Day off – got married today'.
-Bill and June Tapp went on to have seven more children, Sam, Joe, Ben, William,Caroline, Daniel and Kate.
+Bill and June Tapp went on to have seven more children, Sam, Joe, Ben, William, Caroline, Daniel and Kate.

 Tapp went on to purchase Maryfield Station, Roper Valley Station and Mountain Valley Station.

 Later life

 Bill Tapp and June divorced in 1985.
-After years of mismanagement of credit extensions by agricultural company Elders, the Tapp family properties went into receivership in 1991.
+After years of mismanagement by agricultural company Elders, the Tapp family properties went into receivership in 1991.
 All three properties owned by the Tapps were advertised for sale.
-After a supreme court battle between the Tapps and Elders, Killarney Station and Maryfield Station were sold, but the Tapps were permitted to retain Roper Valley Station.
+After a battle in the Northern Territory Supreme Court between the Tapps and Elders, Killarney Station and Maryfield Station were sold, but the Tapps were permitted to retain Roper Valley Station.

 Tapp died on 23 May 1992 in his own bed on Killarney Station at the age of 62.
 He was buried at the station on 3 June.
 A plaque on his grave reads:

 Killarney stands as a monument to his vision and contribution to the Northern Territory horse and cattle industry.

+Tapp's legacy was recognised by being inducted into the Australian Stockmen's Hall of Fame with his proud children accepting the award on his behalf.